pastnetworks/pastnetworks.github.io/application.md

 * Travel to and from the summer school

 ### Bursary application procedure
 There is no separate bursary application procedure.
-You have to apply for a bursary alongside your application for the summer school, before the 21 January 2023 deadline.
+You have to apply for a bursary alongside your application for the summer school, before the ~21 January 2023~ 31 January 2024 extended deadline.

 In the [application form](https://docs.google.com/forms/d/e/1FAIpQLScRwiSxn8N7E7KRjwP2v8M1zaEqrbR5oXoBeUb0kbnP5AuZtg/viewform?usp=sf_link), answer “Yes” to the question “Do you want to be considered for a bursary?”.
 Please describe in no more than 200 words your motivation for applying for a bursary.